 The Wine war was initiated as part of a “Romeria” to an Abbey located where the war takes place.
 A Romeria consists of a group of pilgrims that spend a day in a church or Abbey.
 They walk till they get there and then they spend the day there, eat, etc. In the case of this Romeria, there is already Press evidence at the end of the XIX century that mentions the use of wine to “fight”.

 The first time that the Batalla del vino is referred to as such was in 1949.
 Once the Mass was finished, the battle started.
 In 1976 the amount of people that participated in the wine wat grew and there was a decision taken to move the location where it took place.

-There are some records that indicated that if the war became that, it had to do with a local dispute between Haro and the town of Miranda de Ebro (in the province of Burgos, Castile).
+Some records indicated that if the war became that, it had to do with a local dispute between Haro and the town of Miranda de Ebro (in the province of Burgos, Castile).
 The dispute would have been over the ownership of the land where the church was built.
-The Day of Saint Peter (29thof June) in order to ensure their right over the Church, the citizens would need to claim the ownership and defend it… with wine.
+On the Day of Saint Peter (29thof June) to ensure their right over the Church, the citizens would need to claim the ownership and defend it… with wine.
 So after the Mass and the snack, the wine war would begin.

 Since 2004 more activities have been added to the wine war.
 There is now a war for children.
-In this case there is no wine, but grape juice.
-Different activities are organized to ensure the children start to take part of this celebration and maintain the tradition.
+In this case, there is no wine, but grape juice.
+Different activities are organized to ensure the children start to take part in this celebration and maintain the tradition.